VeriSolutions/slate/source/index.html.md

 Welcome to the VeriSolutions' API!
 VeriSolutions (VS) provides hardware and software for managing temperature and operational tasks.

-The VS API is a JSON:API standards compliant API which aims to make this data available to anyone who has a user account.
+The VS API is a [JSONAPI standards](http://jsonapi.org/) compliant API which aims to make this data available to anyone who has a user account.

 Code examples can be found in the dark section on the right.